Chanesh Ram Rathiya

 Chanesh Ram Rathiya was a Chhattisgarh minister and senior Congress leader.
-He was elected as a MLA in 1977 from Dharamjaigarh constituency and in the undivided Madhya Pradesh.
+He was elected as an MLA in 1977 from Dharamjaigarh constituency and in the undivided Madhya Pradesh.
 He subsequently won five more Assembly elections in a row from the same seat.
 He served as animal husbandry minister in the Digvijay Singh led-Congress government in erstwhile Madhya Pradesh, and was the food and civil supplies minister in the Ajit Jogi government (2000-2003) after the formation of Chhattisgarh in 2000.